Give Us a Call Today!

 To file a pregnancy discrimination lawsuit in California, you must:

-- Obtain a Right to Sue Letter: After a review, the EEOC may issue you a “right to sue” letter.
-This letter states that the EEOC has completed its review and you are free to file.
+After the EEOC reviews your case, the agency may issue a “right to sue” letter.
+This letter confirms the EEOC completed its review and allows you to move forward.

 “This firm exemplifies how a multi-faceted group of attorneys can work together to achieve positive results.”